 - Don’t overdo it, 3 or 4 times a year is good

 Infographics used to be an out of reach link building delicacy, only produced and shared by blogger royalty.
-In this day and age with easy to use software and more educated (and entry level) designers, infographics can be created far more cheaply.
+In this day and age with easy-to-use software and more educated (and entry level) designers, infographics can be created far more cheaply.
 This does not mean however we should go out and start creating 100 infographics a day.

-First of all we need to know what the value is of an infographic.
+First of all, we need to know what the value is of an infographic.
 What’s the point of one?

 Because, if you do manage to get hold of some data you can visualise, create one (through software or a designer) and publish it on your site… what next?
 An infographic is no good unless you have some reach to other bloggers that will publish it on their site, crediting your site with a link.

 Consider carefully your target market, and build a list of bloggers who may publish it on their site too.
-Make sure the data and concept of the infographic is actually interesting.
+Make sure the data and concept of the infographic are actually interesting.
 An infographic that is simply pretty won’t cut it.
 There are some good infographic aggregators you can submit to, too, which can provide some decent link value alone.

 - Make sure you have good data